Last Updated: May 10, 2026

 Heparin Lock Flush is a drug marketed by Hospira, Intl Medication, Luitpold, Parke Davis, Smith And Nephew, and Solopak. and is included in seventeen NDAs.

 The generic ingredient in HEPARIN LOCK FLUSH is heparin sodium.
 There are seventy-seven drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the heparin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Heparin Lock Flush